jacobvc/Neopixel-Display-System/NeopixelServer/README.md

 [The full hardware immplementation can be implemented using this circuit board](https://github.com/jacobvc/ESP32-Hardware-Boards/tree/main/Esp32Relays)

 # Design
-If you want to modify the software, look [here for more information about the design](DESIGN.md)
+If you are ready to modify the software for your own needs, look [here for more information about the design](DESIGN.md)